The Internet and Children: Access and Usage

 How do Children Use the Internet?

 Most young people access the internet for limited periods of time, on a frequent basis, with 40% being daily users.
-Of these daily users, 19% spend up to 10 minutes on line and 48% between 10 minutes and one hour.Of the 84% of young people that access the internet on a weekly or more frequent basis most used it for searching for information or helping with homework.
+Of these daily users, 19% spend up to 10 minutes online and 48% between 10 minutes and one hour.Of the 84% of young people that access the internet on a weekly or more frequent basis, most used it for searching for information or helping with homework.
 Below is a list of activities performed by children on the internet ordered by popularity.

 - Obtain information on things other than school work (94%)